adfresca/sdk-ios/README.md

 ### Custom Parameter

-Our SDK can collect user specific data such as level, stage, maximum score and etc. We use them to deliver a personalized and targeted message in real time to specific user segments that you can define.
+Our SDK can collect user specific data such as level, stage, maximum score, etc. We use them to deliver a personalized and targeted message in real time to specific user segments that you can define.

 To implement codes, simply call setCustomParameterWithValue method with passing parameter's unique key and its value.

-You will call the method after your app is launched and when the values have changed. (if you can't set the values without user sign in, you may set them right after a user signs in.)
+You will call the method after your app is launched and when the values have changed.
+(If you can't set the values without user sign in, you may set them right after a user signs in.)

 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions